STF1998/Desk20/README.md

 ## Our Target Market

 When designing Flocus, we had two goals: to help students (like ourselves) reduce procrastination and raise awareness for a critical world issue.
-Many of the current interval times for students were focused on a clock timer.
+Many of the current interval timers for students were focused on a clock timer.
 However, after initial informal focus groups and interviews with friends and peers, we identified that animations would be more suitable and more enticing to use given its novelty compared to a clock timer.
-Our application provides users with a useful but easy on the eye animation for a study interval while raising awareness for a key issue: water scarcity in underdeveloped nations.
+Our application provides users with a useful but easy-on-the-eye animation for a study interval while raising awareness for a key issue: water scarcity in underdeveloped nations.

 ## Who are we passing Flocus onto?